Isoaxe/instavatar/readme.md

 A program that harvests profile pictures from Instagram.
 The avatar is then stored in a Firebase storage bucket for future use.
 This is to reduce the amount of requests to the Instagram API as too many will result in the account being blocked.

+# `IMPORTANT NOTICE`

+### Due to some remaining issues, it is currently only possible to use a locally-hosted version of `instavatar` paired with a local instance of the CORS server.

 ## Getting started